isomerpages/mindef-ndp2022/_faq/NDP @ The Float.md

 #### Q3-8: What are the COVID-19 measures at the Float?
 The celebrations at the Float will adopt the prevailing national COVID Safe Management Measures (SMMs).
 More details will be shared subsequently.

+#### Q3-9: When are the dates for the NDP 2022 Previews and Actual Show?
+The dates are as follows:

+Preview 1: 23 Jul 2022<br>
+Preview 2: 30 Jul 2022<br>
+Actual Show: 9 Aug 2022